“If you build it, they will come.”

 It’s been 30 years since the cult-classic film was released.
 It’s considered one of the best sports movies ever, and for good reason.
 I can honestly say I’ve seen the damn thing 15-20 times.

-So, you can imagine my excitement, along with millions of baseball fans around the country, when Major League Baseball announced that a real-life game is going to be played in Dyersville, Iowa next season.
+So, you can imagine my excitement, along with millions of baseball fans around the country, when Major League Baseball announced that a real-life game is going to be played in Dyersville, Iowa for the upcoming MLB season.

 When is the Field of Dreams MLB Game?